robinson732/Photography-project/README.md

 This project is a simple explanation of pets that i love.
 The pets include a cat and a dog.
  **Technologies used**
- I have used css and html to enable me share out my
+ I have used css and html to roughly explain my project.